UMass-LIDS/Tragen/README.md

 ## 3. Generate and submit traffic models

-#### 3.1 Generate footprint descriptors
+#### 3.1 Generate traffic models

-Users can generate footprint descriptor traffic models from their own original traces.
+Users can generate footprint descriptor traffic models and object size distribution from their own original traces.
 The original trace should be in file with each request on a new line.
 Each request is comma seperated list of timestamp, object_id, object_size.
 For example,

 ```
 1532702631,0,26624